ConvertAPI/convertapi-automator/README.md

 convertapi-automator --secret=<YOUR_SECRET_HERE> --dir=/conversion/splitandrotate --watch
 ```

-When running in `--watch` mode and merging files, input files must be provided in `zip` archive.
+When running in `--watch` mode and merging files, input files must be provided in the `zip` archive.
-Archive provides information to automator that all files inside zip must be merged.
+Archive provides information to the automator that all files inside zip must be merged.

 ### Issues &amp; Comments